Feliciaxyao/NavMorph/README.md

           └── bert-base-uncased
      ```

-   We will soon provide a clean, organized compressed package matching this structure for easy download, ensuring you can quickly set up the environment without additional sorting steps.
+   🧑‍💻 We will soon provide a clean, organized compressed package matching this structure for easy download.

 ### Training for R2R-CE / RxR-CE